DuniaBaxa/Dunix/englix/dunia_baxa.md

 Neither word tone nor variable word stress are necessary in the world language.

-Pandunia has fixed stress.
-The stress falls on the syllable that is before the last consonant.
-Like this: **me wóla lóga bón dúnia báx.**
+Dunish has fixed stress.
+The stress falls on the first syllable.
+Like this: **Mi wánte tóke da gúde dúnia báxa.**

-Pandunia doesn't have lexical tone.
+Dunish doesn't have lexical tone.